oap-project/gazelle_plugin/README.md

 OAP format data file consists of several row groups.
 For each row group, we have many different columns according to user defined table schema.
 Each column data in one row is called a "Fiber", we are using this as the minimum cache unit.
 * Parquet Data Adaptor
 Parquet is the most popular and recommended data format in Spark open-source community.
 Since a lot of potential users are now using Parquet storing their data, it would be expensive for them to shift their existing data to OAP.
 So we designed the compatible layer to allow user to create index directly on top of parquet data.
 With the Parquet reader we implemented, query over indexed Parquet data is also accelerated, though not as much as OAP.
+* Orc Data Adaptor
+Orc is another popular data format.
+We also designed the compatible layer to allow user to create index directly on top of Orc data.
+With the Orc reader we implemented, query over indexed Orc data is also accelerated.
+* Compatible with multiple versions of spark
+OAP is currently compatible with spark2.1, spark2.2 or spark 2.3.

 ## Configurations and Performance Tuning